 But no, he went after Scooter Libby.

-The reason he went after Schooler Libby is because he wanted Libby to flip on Vice President Cheney.
+The reason he went after Scooter Libby is because he wanted Libby to flip on Vice President Cheney.

-You know, we we've got to stop this process where, well, if you give us what you want, we're gonna get you a get out of jail free card.
+You know, we've got to stop this process where, well, if you give us what you want, we're going to get you a get out of jail free cart.

 That's called bribery.

-You are forcing people, putting them in a position to save their own ass and saying, well, we'll get you out of jail, or you're gonna spend the rest of your life dying in a jail cell.
+You are forcing people, putting them in a position to save their own ass, and saying, well, we'll get you out of jail, or are you going to spend the rest of your life dying in a jail cell?

 What are you looking for?